Fountas & Pinnell Literacy™

 With over 20 years of literacy leadership, the extensive work of Irene Fountas and Gay Su Pinnell has coalesced into Fountas & Pinnell Literacy™: a comprehensive, systematic design for high-impact literacy instruction.
 Transformative professional development underpins Fountas & Pinnell Literacy™—insightful Assessment, effective Intervention, practical Professional Books, and essential Classroom Resources—to redefine and elevate literacy teaching and learning.

-- Students are members of a cohesive learning community that sustains their literacy growth and success.
+- Act as members of a cohesive learning community that sustains their literacy growth and success.

-- Educators work as a team to take collective responsibility for high achievement of the widely diverse student population.
+- Work as a team to take collective responsibility for the high achievement of each student in a widely diverse population.

 F&P Text Level Gradient